siucacm/RESTWorkshop/README.md

 <hr>

 ## HTTP
-HTTP is a protocol.
+HTTP stands for Hypertext Transfer Protocol, it is the base of all data communication for internet.
+We will be using it to help communicate with RESTful services.

+HTTP has many request methods to define the action that will be performed.
+Four of them are the most important.
 Important methods:
 * GET : Request a resource
 * HEAD : Request a resource but no body
 * PUT/POST : Adding a resource
 * DELETE : Delete a resource

-Important status codes:
+There are some arguments between PUT and POST about which one is used for what :)

+Each HTTP request comes with a status code, we are going to focus on 2 of them:
-1. 200 = OKay
+1. 200 = Okay
 2. 404 = Not found

-Anything 400 is client side error
+Anything in the 400s is client side error
-Anything 500 is server side error
+Anything in the 500s is server side error

-There are some arguments between PUT and POST about which one is used for what :)

 <hr>